torvalds/linux/Documentation/driver-api/mtdnand.rst

 this virtual chip to the MTD layer.

 *Note: The driver can only handle linear chip arrays of equally sized chips.
-There is no support for parallel arrays which extend the buswidth.*
+There is yes support for parallel arrays which extend the buswidth.*

 *GPIO based example*